Keep your auto insurance premiums in check; drive carefully to avoid long weekend traffic tickets and collisions.

 - If your trip is more than a couple of hours, plan a rest stop to get out of your vehicle to walk and stretch out your legs.

 - Always leave a safe following distance between your vehicle and the vehicle ahead of you.
 Generally, it's recommended that you need a following distance of at least two seconds in good weather and road conditions.
 But, if you're following a large vehicle (that's blocking your view) or a motorcycle (who may be able to stop quicker), allow at least three seconds.
+In poor weather, double the distance needed to safely stop.

 - Signal your intentions.
 Remember when changing lanes to check your mirror, your blind spot, then signal your intentions; do a quick check again, and then change lanes.